rust-lang/reference/src/expressions.md

 * [Variables] which are not currently borrowed.
 * [Temporary values](#temporaries).
-* [Fields][field] of a place expression which can be moved out of and doesn't implement [`Drop`].
+* [Fields][field] of a place expression which can be moved out of and don't implement [`Drop`].
 * The result of [dereferencing][deref] an expression with type [`Box<T>`] and that can also be moved out of.

-When moving out of a place expression that evaluates to a local variable, the location is deinitialized and cannot be read from again until it is reinitialized.
+After moving out of a place expression that evaluates to a local variable, the location is deinitialized and cannot be read from again until it is reinitialized.
 In all other cases, trying to use a place expression in a value expression context is an error.